board member and co-founder of magnolia montessori

 In short, Montessori was the lens that snapped all my passions into focus.
 Although my previous teaching experience was in higher education, I began substitute teaching in early childhood Montessori environments, and quickly realized that I needed to devote myself completely to the work.

-I have been a Louisvillian for over 20 years and I'm a grateful Old Louisville homeowner.
-Besides two years of Montessori teaching, my professional experience includes over 10 years of service as a DONA-trained birth doula; being a Children's Services library assistant at the Louisville Free Public Library; doing research and advocacy for gender and sexual minorities as part of TSTAR; and six years of Spanish teaching at the University of Louisville and other area colleges.
+I have been a Louisvillian for over 20 years and now a proud Chicago resident.
+Besides three years of Montessori teaching, my professional experience includes over 10 years of service as a DONA-trained birth doula; being a Children's Services library assistant at the Louisville Free Public Library; doing research and advocacy for gender and sexual minorities as part of TSTAR; and six years of Spanish teaching at the University of Louisville and other Kentuckiana area colleges.
 I hold a master's degree in Spanish, a B.A. in Spanish and Cultural Anthropology, and my academic background is in cultural anthropology, linguistics, and Spanish.

 My work with children and adults has always centered around encouraging intercultural understanding, increasing multilingual skills through immersion, and broadening appreciation of diverse identities and presentations.
 I am so excited to be a part of the work that Magnolia Montessori does in fostering independence, self-regulation, empathy, curiosity and focus in very young people.